XHCRA-FM

-XHCRA-FM is a radio station on 93.1 FM in Álamo Temapache and Tuxpan, Veracruz.
-It is owned by Radiorama and carries its La Poderosa grupera format.
+XHCRA-FM is a radio station on 93.1 FM serving Tuxpan, with its transmitter in Cerro El Calvario, Álamo-Temapache, Veracruz, Mexico.
+It is owned by Grupo Radiorama and carries its La Poderosa Regional Mexican format.

 History

 XHCRA received its concession on November 12, 1993.
 Originally put out for bid to be located in Cerro Azul, XHCRA was owned by Alejandro Solís Barrera.
 The current concessionaire was awarded the station in 2015.

 The tower is on Cerro El Calvario in Álamo Temapache, but XHCRA is based in Tuxpan and is part of a Radiorama cluster that includes XHTVR-FM.